Graduate Athletic Training Admissions and Retention Requirements

 - Submit Application Essay (see online application for details)

 - Two References - at least one reference must be a college-level instructor

 - Grade of C or better in all prerequisite courses (all prerequisites must have been completed within the last 10 years prior to application)**

 - Program Interview - in person or over the phone

 - Completed Technical Standards Form (can be completed after admission)

-- Physical examination and proof of immunizations (can be completed after admission)
+- Proof of immunizations (can be completed after admission)